J-1 Student Visa

 Initial Registration Requirements

-All new J-1 students must report to the HIO within 30 days of the start date on their Forms DS-2019.
+All new J-1 students must register their arrival with the HIO within 30 days of the start date on their Forms DS-2019.
 A returning student with a new Form DS-2019 must also re-register with the HIO.

 Full Course of Study